Healthy Homes Assessment Horokiwi

 Horokiwi Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Horokiwi and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory to all Horokiwi and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable to your rental home.

-• Private landlords and property managers are required to ensure their rental properties conform to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes